 Certain types of brain injury may increase the risk of developing Alzheimer's or another form of dementia later in life.
 Dementia because of TBI is progressive and can affect the whole life and complicate the management of coexisting health conditions.
 TBI can affect thinking, concentration, memory, communication, personality, interpersonal interactions, mood, and behaviour.

 People experience different combinations of these symptoms depending on the part of the head injured, the force of the blow, the damage caused, and the individual’s personality before the injury.

 Some symptoms appear rapidly, while others develop more slowly.
 In most cases, symptoms have at least started to appear in the first month after the injury.

-- Inability to recall the cause of the injury or events that occurred immediately before or up to 24 hours afterward
+- Inability to recall the cause of the injury or events that occurred immediately before (or up to 24 hours afterwards)

 - Confusion and disorientation